SeanMcP/seanmcp.com/src/content/switching-from-ubuntu-to-linux-mint.md

 title: "Switching from Ubuntu to Linux Mint"
 description:
-  I switched for performance reasons on an older device, and so far Linux Mint seems to be an improvement
+  I switched for performance reasons on an older device, and so far Linux Mint seems to be an improvement.
 tags:
   - Articles
   - Linux